shyampurk/kitchen-tracker/BuildAndConfig.md

 		1. Extract the content of the USB COM port driver zip file you downloaded.
 	    	2. Run the installer InstallMTKUSBCOMPortDriver.exe and follow the instructions.

-Step 3 : Download and install Windows USB to Serial driver by downloading and unzipping the [package](tools/CP210x_Windows_Drivers.zip) and running CP210xVCPInstaller_x64.exe or CP210xVCPInstaller_x86.exe ( for 64 bit or 32 bit OS ) installer binary.
+Step 3 : Download and install Windows USB to Serial driver by downloading and unzipping this [package](tools/CP210x_Windows_Drivers.zip) and running CP210xVCPInstaller_x64.exe or CP210xVCPInstaller_x86.exe ( for 64 bit or 32 bit OS ) installer binary.

-You now have all the hardware and software you need to get started.
+##Installation of Linkit ONE SDK on Arduino IDE
+One all the requisite softwares and drivers are installed , you can configure Arduino IDE to install Linkit ONE SDK by following the steps below.

     -	Start Arduino and open Preferences window.
     -	Enter http://download.labs.mediatek.com/package_mtk_linkit_index.json into Additional Board
     	Manager URLs field.
-    -	You can add multiple URLs, separating them with commas.
-    -	Open Boards Manager from Tools > Boards > Board Manager and install Linkit One SDK
+    -	Open Boards Manager from Tools > Boards > Board Manager.
+This will open the "Boards Manager" window
+    -	On the "Boards Manager" window, scroll down and search for LinkIt ONE entry.
+Select it and click on install button.
+    -	Wait for the Link IT ONE SDK to be downloaded.
+THis may take some time.
-    -	Make sure you have installed the boards by finding linkit on Tools > Boards > LinkitOne
+    -	Once installed, make sure you have emabled the LinkIt ONE board by selecting "LinkIt ONE" from Tools > Boards menu.

 PREREQUISITE:
 --------------